lmfit/lmfit-py/doc/builtin_models.rst

 Example 2: Fit data to a Composite Model with pre-defined models
 ====================================================================

-Here, we repeat the point made at the end of the last chaper that instances of :class:`Model` class can be added them together to make a *composite model*.
+Here, we repeat the point made at the end of the last chapter that instances of :class:`Model` class can be added them together to make a *composite model*.
 But using the large number of built-in models available, this is very simple.
 An example of a simple fit to a noisy step function plus a